CORRIGALL & CO is a Cape Town-based art research consultancy with a focus on contemporary art from the African continent or by African artists.

 Our consulting work includes assisting new and seasoned collectors build art collections, evaluating artworks, advising galleries, art entrepreneurs, artists on where they are positioned or could fit in the art ecosystem.

-The consultancy relies on collecting data and researchers based not only in South Africa but a network of art specialists in major African art capitals.
+The consultancy relies on collecting data and relies on researchers based not only in South Africa but a network of art specialists in major African art capitals.

 We have produced four major landmark reports - A Decade of Curating, The Top 50 Artists and the Top 20 Curators who validated them, Joburg Art Fairs, and The South African Art Market: Pricing & Patterns.